moderndatacompany/dataos.info/docs/resources/lens/bi_integration/powerbi.md

 - **Curl**: Ensure you have `curl` installed on your system.
 Windows users may need to use `curl.exe`.

-- **Lens API Endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.
+- **Lens API endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.

-- **Access Credentials**: You will need access credentials such as username, password, and host for Power BI.
+- **Access credentials**: You will need access credentials such as username, password, and host for Power BI.

-- **DataOS API KEY**: Ensure you have your DataOS API key.
+- **DataOS API key**: Ensure you have your DataOS API key.
 The API key can be obtained by executing the command below.

     ```bash
     dataos-ctl user apikey get
     ```

-**Curl Command**
+**Curl command**

 ```bash
 curl --location --request POST '<URL>' --header 'apikey: <apikey>' --output <FILE_NAME>.zip